2025 in public domain: United States

-Two notable music compositions that entered the public domain in 2025 were George Gershwin's An American in Paris and Maurice Ravel's Boléro; though composed in 1928, they were not published until 1929.
-Among the popular songs that entered the public domain that year were Fats Waller's song "Ain't Misbehavin'", Cole Porter's song "What Is This Thing Called Love?", the musical number "Singin' in the Rain", "Tip Toe Through the Tulips", "Happy Days Are Here Again", "Am I Blue?", "You Were Meant For Me", "Honeysuckle Rose" (also written by Waller), "Can't We Be Friends?", and "Without A Song".
+Two notable music compositions that entered the public domain in 2025 are George Gershwin's An American in Paris and Maurice Ravel's Boléro; though composed in 1928, they were not published until 1929.
+Among the popular songs that entered the public domain that year are Fats Waller's song "Ain't Misbehavin'", Cole Porter's song "What Is This Thing Called Love?", the musical number "Singin' in the Rain", "Tip Toe Through the Tulips", "Happy Days Are Here Again", "Am I Blue?", "You Were Meant For Me", "Honeysuckle Rose" (also written by Waller), "Can't We Be Friends?", and "Without A Song".
 Sound recordings that were published in 1924 also entered the public domain, including the first recordings of Gershwin's Rhapsody in Blue, Jelly Roll Morton's "King Porter Stomp", Irving Berlin's songs "Lazy" and "What'll I Do?", "It Had to Be You", "California, Here I Come", and "Somebody Loves Me".

 The Broadway Melody, MGM's first musical film and the winner of the second Academy Award for Best Picture, entered the public domain in 2025.

-Notable films that entered the public domain in 2025 included the following:
+Notable films that entered the public domain in 2025 include the following: